keegandonley/keegandonley/README.md

 <hr>

-[My blog](https://keegandonley.com/blog) contains my writings and thoughts on a number of different topics, from software development, to connected fitness, to hobby electronics and more!
+[My blog](https://keegandonley.com/blog) contains my writings and thoughts on a number of different topics, from software development to connected fitness, hobby electronics, and more!